cuvva/terms/privacy.md

 We need this information so that we can process payments which vehicle borrowers wish to make to vehicle lenders, and to take any Cuvva fee for providing our Car Sharing service.
 This information will be available to a small number of Cuvva employees (such as our Finance team) and third party payment processing and account provider services in order to process your paying or receiving of Car Sharing payments.

+### Vehicle registration mark (number plate)

+We may ask you to submit a photo of your vehicle for vehicle identification.
+Please note the photo needs to be of sufficient quality, which will primarily be checked by our automated systems using artificial intelligence (AI) but human intervention will be involved where we consider it necessary.

 ### Publicly available information

 We may use publicly available information, or information in plain view, to prevent misuse.
 For example, if we see information which shows a vehicle driving dangerously, we may decide to ban that vehicle and/or the driver.
 We don't systematically browse publicly available information to compare it with our user information.

+### Personal data for Car Sharing and User-Generated Content (UGC)

+We may collect and share your personal data through our Car Sharing feature (please refer to clause 11 in our [Terms and Conditions](https://github.com/cuvva/terms/blob/master/terms.md) for more details about this feature) for the purposes of facilitating the lending or borrowing of a vehicle.
+You may also voluntarily share your own personal data through our Car Sharing feature for similar purposes.
+Personal data you might decide to share could include your name, ownership status of the car, preferred pick up or drop off location, profile photo and vehicle photo.
+We refer to any content contributed by you to our app which is visible to at least a subset of the app’s users as **“User-Generated Content”** or **“UGC”**.

+This personal data and UGC will be visible to third parties who have indicated that they may wish to lend or borrow a vehicle.
+We will process any such personal data for the purposes of enhancing our Car Sharing feature.

 ### Focus groups, feedback and reviews